t3hmun/t3hsite/about/index.md

      - Easy to flip into a dark or other theme.
  * Not compatible for generating on GitHub pages (but fine to host on there).
      - This makes life a lot easier, less restrictions.
+ * Tries to follow the [British Dyslexic Association Style Guide](http://www.bdadyslexia.org.uk/common/ckeditor/filemanager/userfiles/About_Us/policies/Dyslexia_Style_Guide.pdf).
+     - I'm not dyslexic but I do find their guidelines rather comfortable.
+     - This does result in a small sacrifice to style (no justified-text).

 ## Long Version